Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: Bayesian inference

 Alternatively, one could pick a functional form for the LF and set constraints on its free parameters and $\sigma$ from the LIM PS.
 In this case, $b$ is a function of the LF parameters which is evaluated via abundance matching and the halo model using Eq.~(\ref{eq:effectivebas}).
 This analysis is presented in Sect.~\ref{sec:param}.

-We perform Bayesian inference of the model parameters $\boldsymbol{\theta}$ given some mock observations $\mathbf{D}\equiv\{D_i\}$ representing the LIM power-spectrum monopole in different $k$-intervals and/or the LF observed in luminosity bins.
-We assume Gaussian independent errors and write the likelihood function as
+We performed Bayesian inference of the model parameters $\boldsymbol{\theta}$ given some mock observations $\mathbf{D}\equiv\{D_i\}$ representing the LIM power-spectrum monopole in different $k$-intervals and/or the LF observed in luminosity bins.
+We assumed Gaussian independent errors and wrote the likelihood function as

 where $M_i$ denotes the model predictions in a given bin and $\sigma_i$ is the corresponding statistical errors.
-We sample the posterior distribution of $\boldsymbol{\theta}$ with the \textsc{emcee} code \citep{emcee} which implements the affine-invariant ensemble sampler for Markov chain Monte Carlo (MCMC) by \citet{Goodman-Weare-10}.
-Given the current limited knowledge of the \cii LF at high redshift (Sect.~\ref{sec:LF}), we repeat our analysis several times with different mock data.
-On the one hand, in our optimistic case, we generate the data based on the Y20 LF.
-On the other hand, in our pessimistic case, we use our own fit to the LF of the targeted ALPINE detections with $\alpha=-1.1$.
-For one particular application, we also consider a steeper faint end, with $\alpha=-1.9$.
-In all cases, we assume that $\sigma=5\,h^{-1}$ Mpc.
+We sampled the posterior distribution of $\boldsymbol{\theta}$ with the \textsc{emcee} code \citep{emcee} which implements the affine-invariant ensemble sampler for Markov chain Monte Carlo (MCMC) by \citet{Goodman-Weare-10}.
+Given the current limited knowledge of the \cii LF at high redshift (Sect.~\ref{sec:LF}), we repeated our analysis several times with different mock data.
+On the one hand, in our optimistic case, we generated the data based on the Y20 LF.
+On the other hand, in our pessimistic case, we used our own fit to the LF of the targeted ALPINE detections with $\alpha=-1.1$.
+For one particular application, we also considered a steeper faint end, with $\alpha=-1.9$.
+In all cases, we assumed that $\sigma=3\,h^{-1}$ Mpc.

-Taking the 16 sq. deg. survey at the DSS sensitivity we introduced in Sect.~\ref{sec:survey} as a baseline, we further consider three hypothetical LIM surveys in which we increase the survey area and/or the sensitivity as described in Table~\ref{tab:surveys}.
-It is worth noticing that, in our set-up, the survey characteristics only influence the statistical errors on $\Delta^2$ and do not have an impact on either the signal or the range of wavenumbers.
+Table~\ref{tab:surveys} summarises the survey configurations considered in our analysis (labelled A to D).
+As a baseline (A), we adopted the 16 sq. deg. survey with DSS sensitivity introduced in Sect.~\ref{sec:survey}.
+This reflects the current state of the art, although it already assumes twice the sky area of the planned DSS survey.
+Building on this, we considered three increasingly ambitious LIM scenarios (B through D), which feature wider sky coverage, enhanced sensitivity, or both, while keeping the spectral resolving power fixed at $R=100$.
+It is important to note that within our modelling framework, variations in $\Omega_\mathrm{surv}$ or $P_\mathrm{WN}$ only affect the statistical errors on $\Delta^2$ and do not alter the underlying signal or the range of accessible wavenumbers.

+Finally, to assess the impact of increased spectral resolution, we also considered variants of each configuration carried out with a futuristic instrument operating at $R=500$ (denoted A$^+$ through D$^+$).
+To ensure a consistent comparison and preserve the white-noise power spectrum level, the total survey duration was scaled up by a factor of five.